PhysicsCorrect: A Training-Free Approach for Stable Neural PDE Simulations: Methodology

 \paragraph{Predictor-Corrector Pipeline.} Based on this formulation, we implement PhysicsCorrect as a two-step predictor-corrector pipeline: \begin{enumerate} \item \textbf{Prediction Step}: The neural operator $\phi_\theta$ produces a prediction $\hat{\mathbf{u}}_{t+1} = \phi_\theta(\mathbf{u}_t)$. \item \textbf{Correction Step}: We solve the linear system in Equation \ref{equ:axb} to obtain the correction term $\mathbf{u}_{t+1}^c$ and compute the corrected prediction $\tilde{\mathbf{u}}_{t+1} = \hat{\mathbf{u}}_{t+1} + \mathbf{u}_{t+1}^c$. \end{enumerate} This corrected state $\tilde{\mathbf{u}}_{t+1}$ then serves as input for the next prediction step.
 By ensuring that each state better satisfies the underlying PDE, we significantly reduce error accumulation during autoregressive rollouts.
 As shown in Figure \ref{fig:diagram-nse-sample}, this approach maintains stability and accuracy over hundreds of time steps when applied to the 2D Navier-Stokes equation, while the baseline prediction eventually diverges due to accumulated errors.
 The figure also illustrates how our method's performance closely approaches that of idealized one-step rollouts, effectively transforming a challenging multi-step prediction problem into a sequence of more manageable one-step predictions.

 Our formulation assumes that the neural operator's prediction provides a good initial approximation, allowing the linearization to be effective.
-This assumption generally holds for well-trained models but may be challenged in highly chaotic systems or with poor initialization.
-The effectiveness of our approach across different PDEs and neural architectures is demonstrated empirically in Section \ref{sec:numerical}.
+This assumption generally holds but may be challenged in highly chaotic systems or with poor initialization (see sensitivity analysis in the Appendix).
+Nevertheless, the effectiveness of our approach across different PDEs and neural architectures is demonstrated empirically in Section \ref{sec:numerical}, even in challenging regimes.

 \paragraph{Efficient Implementation via Jacobian Caching.} While the physics-informed correction significantly improves rollout stability, a naive implementation would introduce substantial computational overhead from two expensive operations at each time step: (1) evaluating the Jacobian matrix, and (2) solving the resulting least-squares problem.
 The Jacobian evaluation requires computing gradients between two spatial fields of dimension $M \times N$, where $M$ and $N$ represent the height and width of the domain.
 This operation, typically performed through automatic differentiation, scales poorly with increasing resolution.
 Similarly, solving the least-squares problem via singular value decomposition is numerically stable but computationally intensive.